Lower bound for the T count via unitary stabilizer nullity: Introduction

 The relevant magic monotones can be summarized as follows.
-For a pure state $\ket{\psi}$, The stabilizer rank~\cite{bravyi2019simulation} is defined as the minimum number of non-zero coefficients when decomposing $\ket{\psi}$ onto a linear combination of stabilizer states.
-The stabilizer extent~\cite{bravyi2019simulation,Regula2017a} is defined as the square of the minimum $l_1$-norm of the above coefficients.
-It relates to the approximate stabilizer rank, that is the stabilizer rank of states which approximate $\ket{\psi}$ within given precision.
-The robustness of magic~\cite{howard2017application} is also related to the minimum $l_1$-norm but can be generalized to mixed states.
+For a pure state $\ket{\psi}$, \diff{the} stabilizer rank~\cite{bravyi2019simulation} is defined as the minimum number of nonzero coefficients when decomposing $\ket{\psi}$ onto a linear combination of stabilizer states.
+The stabilizer extent~\cite{bravyi2019simulation,Regula2017a} is defined as the square of the minimum $l_1$ norm of the above coefficients.
+It relates to the approximate stabilizer rank, that is the stabilizer rank of states, which approximate $\ket{\psi}$ within given precision.
+The robustness of nonstabilizerness~\cite{howard2017application} is also related to the minimum $l_1$ norm but defined for mixed states.
+The stabilizer rank can also be generalized to mixed states in multiple ways~\cite{seddon2021quantifying}.
 The channel robustness and magic capacity~\cite{seddon2019quantifying} are closely related to the robustness of magic.
-They can be used for quantifying the non-Clifford resources for multi-qubit operations.
-All of the above magic monotones are more or less involving optimization over the set of stabilizer states, and thus are costly to compute since the cardinality of stabilizer states increases as $2^{(1/2+o(1))n^2}$~\cite{aaronson2004improved}.
-Moreover, since they involve optimization, it's hard to derive explicit expressions for those magic monotones for $n$-qubit unitary families.
-Beyond the magic monotones based on optimization, Beverland \emph{et al.}~\cite{beverland2020lower} proposed the state stabilizer nullity based on quantities related to the Pauli group.
-More specifically, let $s(\ket{\psi})$ be the size of the stabilizer of $\ket{\psi}$, where the stabilizer is the subgroup of the Pauli group for which $\ket{\psi}$ is a $+1$ eigenvector, the state stabilizer nullity of $\ket{\psi}$ is defined as $v_s(\ket{\psi})=n-\log_2s(\ket{\psi})$.
-In general, the state stabilizer nullity can be computed in time $O(2^{4n})$.
-Moreover, for some important unitary families, the explicit expressions of their state stabilizer nullity can be easily computed.
-An example is showing that the $n$-qubit Toffoli gate is of state stabilizer nullity $n$, implying that implementing such a gate needs at least $n$ $\ket{T}$ states or $T$ gates.
-The state stabilizer nullity is originally defined for quantifying non-Clifford resources for constructing states, although it can be used to derive lower bounds for the T-count for unitaries, a ``unitary stabilizer nullity" is desirable for better quantifying the magic and estimate the T-count of multi-qubit gates.
-It's unclear and non-trivial to generalize the definition from states to unitaries.
-Beyond all the above, there are also magic monotones defined for qudit systems of odd prime dimension, which can not be directly used for qubit systems~\cite{emerson2014resource,wang2019quantifying}.
+They can be used for quantifying the non-Clifford resources for multiqubit operations.
+All of the above magic monotones are more or less involving optimization over the set of stabilizer states, and thus are costly to compute since the cardinality of stabilizer states increases as $2^{\Omega(n^2)}$~\cite{gross2006hudson}.
+Moreover, since they involve optimization, it is hard to derive explicit expressions for those magic monotones for $n$-qubit unitaries or quantum states.
+Beyond the magic monotones based on optimization, Beverland \emph{et al.}~\cite{beverland2020lower} proposed the state-stabilizer nullity based on quantities related to the Pauli group.
+More specifically, let $s(\ket{\psi})$ be the size of the stabilizer of $\ket{\psi}$, where the stabilizer is the subgroup of the Pauli group for which $\ket{\psi}$ is a $+1$ eigenvector, the state-stabilizer nullity of $\ket{\psi}$ is defined as $v_s(\ket{\psi})=n-\log_2s(\ket{\psi})$.
+In general, the state-stabilizer nullity can be computed in time $O(2^{4n})$.
+Moreover, for some useful unitary families $\{U_n\}_n$, the explicit expressions of the state-stabilizer nullity of $U_n\ket{+}^{\otimes n}$ can be easily computed.
+And this quantity can be used to lower bound the $T$ count for $U_n$.
+An example is showing that the $n$-qubit Toffoli gate has $T$ count $n$, implying that implementing such a gate needs at least $n$ $\ket{T}$ states or $T$ gates.
+The state-stabilizer nullity is designed for quantifying non-Clifford resources for constructing states, although it can be used to derive lower bounds for the $T$ count for unitaries, a ``unitary-stabilizer nullity" is desirable for better quantifying the nonstabilizerness and estimate the $T$ count of multiqubit gates.
+It is unclear and nontrivial to generalize the definition from states to unitaries.
+Beyond all the above, there are also magic monotones defined for qudit systems of odd prime dimension, which cannot be directly used for qubit systems~\cite{emerson2014resource,wang2019quantifying}.